fanghaolei/fanghaolei.github.io/Missing-Values-in-R.md

 [1] "character"
 ```

-This flexibility of `NA`'s type is actually very useful and convenient in data analysis, where you do not need to worry about type conversion all the time.
+This flexibility of `NA`'s typing is actually very useful and convenient in data analysis, where you do not need to worry about type conversion all the time.

 ### A potential bug with `rpy2`